pibook/site/README.md

 The gh-pages branch contains the website for the book.

-If you want to make a change to the website template then you should use the gh-pages branch.
+If you want to make a change or an addition to the website then you should [follow the guidelines](http://www.pibook.gr/contribute-content).